jonasjacek/presentations/README.md

 # Presentations & Slides by Jonas Jacek

 [This repository](https://github.com/jonasjacek/presentations) contains slides and presentations (in HTML and PDF format) by [Jonas Jared Jacek](http://jonas.me/).
 HTML slides are based on [Reveal.js](https://github.com/hakimel/reveal.js).
 A copy of the reveal.js version used can be found in `/engines/`.
+The slides are licensed under a [Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License](#license).

 ## Overview

 Date | Event
 ------------ | -------------
+2017-05-09 | webXpert Conference

 ## License